DataONEorg/dataone-web/content/features/doi-and-domains.md

   template: section
 - template: section
   type: bold
-  title: Interested in a DataONE Plus portal?
+  title: Interested in a hosted repository?
   intro: Enhanced DataONE services are currently available on a limited basis as part
     of a beta program.
 Please provide the information below and we’ll get in touch when these services are ready for your organization.